turingschool/backend-curriculum-site/module4/projects/cross_pollination/cross_pollination_rubric.md

 * 2: PR templates were used, but no actionable code review took place.
 Commit messages are clear, professional, and usually atomic.
 * 1: No PR template was used.
 Commits have large unrelated pieces of code and/or have unprofessional messages.

-**Agile Process**

-* 4: Nothing exists in the code that was not referenced on the board.
-All cards are precise, and a history of who wrote what code is clear.
-Agile Processes (2-3 day sprints, retros, user testing at end of sprint, etc.) are implemented.
-* 3: Cards are descriptive and each PR references the scrum card.
-Each card should only contain a single feature.
-Team are in the habit of referencing board before, during, and after a work session.
-* 2: Teams setup a board and utilize it as a to-do list.
-* 1: Team setup a board then abandoned it.

 **CI & Deployment**